seed-rs/seed-homepage/markdown/events.md

         .run();
 }
 ```
-If `model.watching` is true, the window listens for keyboard and mouse events, then
+If `model.watching` is `true`, the window listens for keyboard and mouse events, then
 updates the model accordingly.
 If not, it doesn't listen.
-There's currently a bug
-where window listeners won't work until the first (non-window-listener) update
-is triggered.